Economy

 Community Rating

-Economy, a so small collection mod (see collection details at the end)
+Economy, a so small collection mod (see collection details at the end) [works with Free Lanes update]

 -- The idea -- In the default game looting and hauling all dropped weapons, suits, helmets and packs is by far the most lucrative income source.
 This invalidates all the other interesting income sources that exist in Starfield (like eg smuggling contraband, building industrial outposts, surveying planets for data slates, capturing ships as a pirate or doing mission runs and quests for credit rewards).